aloha666/Java2021/FP.md

 ## 7. Entity

 Entities in JPA are nothing but **POJOs representing data that can be persisted to the database**.
 An entity represents a table stored in a database.
-Every instance of an entity represents a row in the table.
+Every instance of an entity represents a row in the table.一个entity一张表